Jan-Celin/rocket-league-trickshot-classifier/README.md

 - 6: front flick
 - 7: musty flick

+Some columns contained missing values.
+Several methods of handling them were tested:
+- filling them with zeros,
+- filling them with the columns mean,
+- interpolation

 ## Approach

 Several different machine learning models were trained and tested, including: